OhnoMain/OhnoMain/README.md

 <div align="center">

-I build tools, automate systems, and test different security concepts.
+I build tools, automate when possible, and build random stuff some people could eventually find a use for
 I am focused on **Python**, **Linux environments**, **C#** and **experimentation**.

 </div>